 Strict lid hygiene is very important when it comes to the treatment of blepharitis.
 Warm compresses and eyelid scrubs may be useful:

 - Warm Compresses should be applied at least two times per day for 10-15 minutes to heat and loosen the oil in the eyelids to aid in expression of the oil from the glands.
 This can be accomplished in several ways.
 We recommend a commercially available microwave reheatable mask which can be purchased in our optical shop.
 Alternatively, a warm washcloth can also be used.

 - Eyelid scrubs are equally as important to remove the eyelid debris and crusted oil.
 Eyelid scrubs should be performed twice daily.
-We recommend a commercially prepared hypochlorous acid solution such as Ocusoft Hypochlor which is available in our optical shop.
+We recommend Ocusoft Lid Scrubs, Ocusoft Hypochlor, and Zenoptiq Eyelash Hygiene Solution which are available in our optical shop.
 Alternatively, baby shampoo on a wet washcloth may be used as well.